 Peer Reviewed Articles:

-- Yogesh Joshi, “Cold War Down Under: Indian Navy’s Quest for Conventional Submarines, 1947-1970,” (under consideration with US Naval war College Review).
+- Yogesh Joshi, “Cold War Down Under: Indian Navy’s Quest for Conventional Submarines, 1947-1970,” (reviews received from US Naval war College Review).

-- Yogesh Joshi and Harsh V. Pant, “Indo-US Relations under Modi: The Strategic Logic Underlying the Embrace”, International Affairs (Royal Institute of International Affairs, London) Volume 93, No.1, January 2017 (accepted for publication).
+- Yogesh Joshi and Harsh V. Pant, “Indo-US Relations under Modi: The Strategic Logic Underlying the Embrace”, International Affairs (Royal Institute of International Affairs, London) Volume 93, No.1, January 2017.

 - Yogesh Joshi, “Between Concern and Opportunity: U.S. Pivot to Asia and Foreign Policy Debate in India,” Journal of Asian Security and International Affairs(Murdoch University), Vol. 2, No. 3 (December 2015).